 Phishing attacks that use popular cloud web hosting services and apps are rising.
 Traditional phishing detection methods such as IP reputation monitoring are not effective against these attacks.
 We investigated the use of deep learning models to identify these attacks.
 Specifically, we examined LSTM for URL analysis, triplet network for visual similarity analysis and YOLO2 for logo detection.
 A model that used hand-picked features such as domain similarity index would not adapt to cloud-based phishing attacks.
 However, deep learning models can automatically learn the best features and can adapt to new class of attacks.
 The deep learning URL model uses the presence of random character sequences in URLs to identify phishing.
 However, cloud-based URLs are relatively less random than traditional phishing URLs.
 Therefore the model is less accurate on cloud-based phishing attacks.
 In contrast, visual similarity models perform better because they analyze the webpage content as an image.

 While we focused our discussion on cloud-based phishing attacks and their unique challenges, our models are trained on generic datasets that can be used on cloud-based as well as non-cloud based phishing attacks.
 Our evaluation results show that while any one particular model is not sufficient to definitively identify a cloud-based phishing attack, combination of a URL model, a visual similarity model and a logo detection model has the potential to cover a large space of cloud-based phishing attacks.
 By combining model outputs, we can reduce false negatives.
 We can also assign a confidence level to the results.
-Our results of the LSTM model on 203 cloud-based phishing URLs, visual similarity model on 153 screenshots, and YOLO2 model on 41 screenshots confirm this.
+Our results of the LSTM model on 455 cloud-based phishing URLs, visual similarity model on 405 screenshots, and YOLO2 model on 69 screenshots confirm this.